derXear/server-sent-events-and-websockets/README.md

 * Supports binary data as well
 * No connection limit
    * SSE is limited to 6 connections per browser + domain
-* Idealy used for Chat applications
+* Ideally used for chat applications

 ~💎👐💎~